 William’s Pizza Map Lunch.

-Important note: Due to damage to roads and trails caused by Hurricane Maria, the main part of El Yunque National Forest is open only up to La Coca Falls, 18 minutes from Yuquiyú (you can view the waterfall, but the trail to natural pools is not open).
+Important note: Due to damage to roads and trails caused by Hurricane Maria, the central part of El Yunque National Forest is open only up to La Coca Falls and the Yokahu Tower, 20 minutes from Yuquiyú.
 To the west, the Río Espíritu Santo Waterfall and natural pools are 15 minutes from the property.
-El Toro Trail is 49 minutes away.
-To the east, the Angelito Trail to a natural pool is 31 minutes away, On the way, take a walk along the Río Mameyes at Puente Roto (Km 2.7 on PR-988).
+El Toro Trail is 50 minutes away.
+To the east, the Angelito Trail to a natural pool is 30 minutes away, On the way, take a walk along the Río Mameyes at Puente Roto (Km 2.7 on PR-988).